dibyendumajumdar/C/docs/ctour.md

 	     mov  R,A1
 ```

-it  is	sufficient to redefine the meaning of `R` after pro-
+it  is	sufficient to redefine the meaning of `R` after
-cessing the `S` which does the multiply.
+processing the `S` which does the multiply.
 This technique  is
-in fact used; the tables are written in such a way that cor-
+in fact used; the tables are written in such a way that
-rect code is produced.
+correct code is produced.
 The trouble is	that  the  technique
 cannot	be used in general, because it invalidates the count
 of the number of registers required for an expression.
-Con-
-sider  just `a*b + X` where X is some expression.
-The algo-
+Consider  just `a*b + X` where X is some expression.
+The algorithm
-rithm assumes that the value of a*b, once computed, requires
+assumes that the value of a*b, once computed, requires
 just  one register.
 If there are three registers available,
-and X requires two registers to compute, then  this  expres-
+and X requires two registers to compute, then  this
-sion will match a key specifying `%n,e`.
+expression will match a key specifying `%n,e`.
 If a*b is computed
-and left in register 1, then there are, contrary to expecta-
+and left in register 1, then there are, contrary to
-tions,	no  longer two registers available to compute X, but
+expectations,	no  longer two registers available to compute X, but
 only one, and bad code will be produced.
 To  guard  against
-this possibility, cexpr checks the result returned by recur-
+this possibility, cexpr checks the result returned by
-sive calls which implement F, S and their relatives.
+recursive calls which implement F, S and their relatives.
 If the
 result	is  not in the expected register, then the number of
 registers required by the other operand is  checked;  if  it
 can  be  done  using those registers which remain even after
 making unavailable the unexpectedly-occupied register,	then
 the notions of the 'next register' and possibly the 'current
 register' are redefined.
-Otherwise a register-copy instruc-
+Otherwise a register-copy
-tion  is  produced.
+instruction  is  produced.
 A register-copy is also always produced
-when the current operator is one of those  which  have	odd-
+when the current operator is one of those  which  have
-even requirements.
+odd-even requirements.

 Finally, there are a few loose-end macro operations and
 facts about the tables.
 The operators:

 V    is used for long operations.
-It is written with an ad-
+It is written with an
-     dress like a machine instruction; it expands into `adc`
+     address like a machine instruction; it expands into `adc`
      (add carry) if the operation is an  additive  operator,
-     `sbc`  (subtract  carry) if the operation is a subtrac-
+     `sbc`  (subtract  carry) if the operation is a
-     tive operator, and disappears, along with the  rest  of
+     subtractive operator, and disappears, along with the  rest  of
      the  line,  otherwise.
 Its purpose is to allow common
      treatment of logical operations, which have no carries,
      and additive and subtractive operations, which generate